mysociety/bluetail/README.md

 ## Flags

-Flags are warnings/errors about the data, attached to an individual or company.
+Flags are warnings/errors about the data, attached to an individual or company and/or a contracting process.

 Flag